 Chances are, you've heard a thing or two about "bat city," the beloved capital of the lone star state of Texas.
 It's no hidden secret that Austin has major appeal to all types of people.
 Whether you are a techie, foodie, cat-lady, or hippie, Austin likely has something for you.
-If you’re planning on moving to Austin in 2017, or if you’re just thinking of moving to Austin, we want to help.
-Here at Bellhops, we’ve put together the top 21 things that you need to know about living in the ATX.
+If you’re planning on moving to Austin in 2018, or if you’re just thinking of moving to Austin, we want to help.
+Here at Bellhops, we’ve put together the top 21 things that you need to know about living in the ATX (by the way, we are movers in Austin).
 Enjoy!

 Wherever you decide to move, we’d like to make it a little easier.
 Sign up here for $50 off your next move.

 Comprised of neighborhoods just north of downtown yet still out of the ‘burbs, North Central Austin is a great location.
 Austin's population has grown substantially, and the prices reflect that.
 North Central is a great choice for those wanting proximity to entertainment within a modest budget.
 The most popular roads include Burnet Road, North Loop, and Anderson Lane.
 On any of these roads, you will find numerous bars, restaurants, and unique stores.
 Thanks to organizations such as IBIZ who encourage small businesses to thrive, you will find authentic locally sourced goods and food.
 Fortunately, home and rental costs are still relatively affordable, so you get more home for your money.
 The further north you go, it can feel a little more suburban.
 Though more and more businesses are relocating or branching out north to escape the climbing rent and tax prices of downtown.